 KFC Menu Overhaul

-KFC announced last year that it was developing more meat-free options in a bid to overhaul its menu as consumer tastes shift.
+KFC previously announced that it was developing more meat-free options in a bid to overhaul its menu.
 But the chain was hesitant to confirm that vegan chicken was indeed part of that plan.
 The company announced the addition of healthier sides and taking steps to reduce sodium and calorie count by 20 percent.

 “For us it’s about taking the amazing tastes of KFC and offering those in a vegetarian or vegan alternative.”

 “We know people are more passionate than ever about eating well, and we face a big challenge in shifting their perceptions of what we offer,” Victoria Robertson, Head of Food Innovation for KFC UK, told the Mirror.

 “We’ve done it before, though – the success of our Riceboxes has shown that our fans will go for lighter options from us,” she continued.
 “That said, we know any new menu and recipe changes will have to be just as tasty as today.”